-Every couple months, I share a short email called GOOD THINGS.
-Essentially, it's a thoughtfully-curated list of recent discoveries: albums, films, podcasts, books and beyond.
-See samples below, and subscribe to GOOD THINGS.
+Every couple months, I publish a short newsletter called GOOD THINGS.
+Essentially, it's a thoughtfully curated list of four recent discoveries.
+Items might include an album, a film, a podcast, a book, an essay — anything that brings joy or perspective.
+See samples below, and then subscribe to GOOD THINGS.

 You're going to love it.
 Promises.